- NDIS (National Disability Insurance Scheme)

 The work of pastoral care is focussed on the faith community, and is a participant driven group.
 Activities include weekly prayer services, regular group outings, visits by the chaplain, and memorial services.

-The Chaplaincy also reaches out beyond the walls of Prahran Mission into rooming and boarding houses, hospitals, hostels and people’s private homes.
-Prahran Mission draws people from different cultures, faiths and spiritualities and this is acknowledged in the pastoral care which is offered.
+The Chaplaincy also reaches out beyond the walls of Uniting Prahran into rooming and boarding houses, hospitals, hostels and people’s private homes.
+Uniting Prahran draws people from different cultures, faiths and spiritualities and this is acknowledged in the pastoral care which is offered.

 We welcome diversity and provide worship which reflects the different faiths and spiritualities of workers and participants.